-- Visit to India: The stay in India is planned for the last week of January 2023 (expected from 22 till 29 January 2023).
+- Visit to India: The stay in India is planned for the middle of January 2024 (expected from 14 till 21 January 2024).
 The cost for this is about 1100 euros for flight, visa and accommodation (breakfast included).
-We will apply for some travel funding which might reduce the individual cost by about 500 EUR, but we cannot guarantee for this so far.
+Fortunately, we can guarantee a travel subsidy that covers about 40% of the costs incurred.

 The number of participants is limited to 12 students.
 The project will also only take place if there is a sufficient number of participants.
-To participate, an application with a letter of motivation is required by September 30.
+To participate, an application with a letter of motivation is required by August 31.
 Information about acceptance will be provided within one week after this deadline.
 Possible vacancies will be filled by end of September at the latest.